2No2Name/hopperOptimizations/README.md

 ### optimizedEntityHopperInteraction
 Reworked interaction between hoppers and entities.
 Entities look for hoppers instead of hoppers searching for entities.
 This change should be barely detectable - the order in which items are picked up might be *slightly different from vanilla*.
 (For stationary items the order is mostly "oldest first", which is very similar to vanilla)

+### inventoryCheckOnBlockUpdate
+Makes hoppers cache whether there is an inventory block in front of them (tileentity, composter, none) until a block update is received.
+The hopper needs the block updates to realize an inventory block appeared, so using update supression next to hoppers will lead to non-vanilla behavior.

 ### optimizedItemStackEmptyCheck
 Speeds up checking whether an itemStack is empty by using cached information from vanilla.
 Mechanics like vanilla.